2021 NBA playoffs: (1) Philadelphia 76ers vs. (8) Washington Wizards

 This was the sixth playoff meeting between these two teams, with the 76ers winning three of the first five meetings.
+During Game 2, Russell Westbrook suffered an ankle injury and was taken to the locker room.
+As he was being escorted, an unknown 76ers fan intentionally dropped popcorn on him, angering him.

 (2) Brooklyn Nets vs. (7) Boston Celtics

 This was the third playoff meeting between these two teams, but the first since the New Jersey Nets relocated to Brooklyn and became the Brooklyn Nets in 2012, with the Nets winning the first two meetings.
+After Game 4, a Celtics fan was arrested for throwing a water bottle at Kyrie Irving which nearly struck him.

 (3) Milwaukee Bucks vs. (6) Miami Heat

 The Bucks struggled offensively against Miami, shooting only 16% (5–31) on three-point shots.
 The game went into overtime thanks to a game-tying, buzzer-beating layup by Jimmy Butler, but Milwaukee was able to pull away and win on a Khris Middleton jump shot, made with only 0.5 seconds left.

 The Bucks erupted for 46 points in the first quarter, setting a new franchise playoff record, en route to a dominating 132–98 victory.
 The Bucks would make 22 three-pointers, after making only 5 in game 1.

 The Bucks would cruise to another convincing victory in game 3, to take a commanding 3–0 series lead on Miami.
-In games 2 & 3, the Heat led for only :17, out of 96 minutes of game time.
+In games 2 & 3, the Heat led for only 17 seconds, out of 96 minutes of game time.

 Though Miami built a 7-point lead at halftime, the Bucks went on a 24–6 run in the third quarter to take a lead they would not relinquish, leading to a four-game sweep of the Heat.

 This was the third playoff meeting between these two teams, with the Heat winning the first two meetings.